thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 cd hello
 ```

-Let's walkthrough the files and directories, provided by the skeleton, starting with the `README.md` file.
+Let's walkthrough the files and directories provided by the skeleton starting with the `README.md` file.

 ```shell
 less README.md